Anyolite/anyolite/README.md

 #### Code quality

 * [ ] Convert macro body variables to fresh variables wherever possible
+* [ ] Put macro function arguments as options in a hash
 * [ ] Code cleanup (especially in the macro section)

 ### Future feature ideas (might not actually be possible to implement)